Horgix/willish/README.md

 ```

 This "before" function is called once before the tests, not before each, so it
-behaves exactly as what I did befre without this function.
+behaves exactly as what I did before without this function.
 What's the
 difference ?
 No idea right now.
 TODO : check

 Here is were we are :